Anessen/PSFalcon/Examples:-Policies.md

 **NOTE**: The commands involved with Sensor Update, Device Control, Firewall and Response policies are nearly identical to those used for Prevention policies.
-The primary difference is how the Settings parameter is formatted.
+The primary difference is how the `-Settings` parameter is formatted.

 ## Manage Policies